0p3r4t4/PPPUCPP2nd/README.md

 Through my trip on this book I've used computers with Ubuntu 14.04 and Xubuntu 16.04, both on 64 bits version.

-I have used the latest GCC available as direct install from repositories, in the momento of writing, version 6.2.0.
+I have used the latest GCC available as direct install from repositories, at the moment of writing, version 6.2.0.
 To install it you have to execute the commands:

     sudo add-apt-repository ppa:ubuntu-toolchain-r/test
     sudo apt-get update